 Murg Makhani ( Butter Chicken)

-The chicken is marinated for several hours in a lemon juice, yogurt and a mixture of Kashmiri red chilli, salt, garam masala and ginger garlic paste.
+The chicken is marinated for several hours in lemon juice, yogurt, and a mixture of Kashmiri red chili, salt, garam masala, and ginger garlic paste.

 It is served in a mild curry sauce that includes butter and with kaali daal (black lentils), naan, and a green salad.

-Samosas are a fried or baked pastry with savoury filling, such as spiced potatoes, onions, peas, lentils and sometimes ground lamb, ground beef or ground chicken.
+Samosas are fried or baked pastries with a savory filling, such as spiced potatoes, onions, peas, lentils, and sometimes ground lamb, ground beef, or ground chicken.

 Indian samosas are usually vegetarian, and often accompanied by a mint sauce or chutney.